DoTuanPhong/qwen-calligraphy-ideogram4/docs/Final_Thesis_V10_EN.md

 ### 3.6.2.
 High-Variance Behavior

 Wide8 is worth discussing because it used the same general recipe but dropped sharply to 38/60 with many spurious nặng dots.
 The log showed no checkpoint corruption or NaN.
-My best explanation: the diacritic subsystem sits near a high-variance boundary, and a normal update can push the model into a bad region.
-This is exactly why I rely on soup and manual gating.
+The most plausible explanation is that the diacritic subsystem sits near a high-variance boundary, and a normal update can push the model into a bad region.
+This is the rationale for relying on soup and manual gating.

 ### 3.6.3.
 Compound Bridge Results